jdevfullstack-tutorials/code-testing/README.md

 But then by reading so much about this, I grasped the idea already.

-Without code testing, the tendency is to test your code by running the entire program and manually testing it.
+Without the automated code testing, the tendency is to test your code by running the entire program and manually testing it.
 So, you are still testing it without knowing it.